amartyahatua/questions/algorithm.md

 2) How would you choose between Memoization and Tabulation?

 # What is optimal substructure property (OSP) ?
 Why OSP present in shortest path finding paroblem but does not have in longest path finding problem?

+If a node x lies in the shortest path from a source node u to destination node v then the shortest path from u to v is combination of shortest path from u to x and shortest path from x to v.

+On the other hand, the Longest Path problem doesn’t have the Optimal Substructure property.
+Here by Longest Path we mean longest simple path (path without cycle) between two nodes.
+Consider the following unweighted graph given in the CLRS book.
+There are two longest paths from q to t: q→r→t and q→s→t.
+Unlike shortest paths, these longest paths do not have the optimal substructure property.
+For example, the longest path q→r→t is not a combination of longest path from q to r and longest path from r to t, because the longest path from q to r is q→s→t→r and the longest path from r to t is r→q→s→t.